Taking Care of Your Mental Health During the Holidays

 The holidays can be one of the most stressful times of the year.
 High expectations, financial strain, and family drama are just a few factors contributing to anxiety and depression.
 Personally, I’ve experienced wonderful holiday celebrations, but I’ve also spent the holidays alone, working, or fighting with family.
 Whichever holiday experience you can relate to, it’s important to take care of your mental health and prioritize moments of peace.

-Tips for Supporting Your Mental Health During the Holidays
+Tips for Taking Care of Your Mental Health During the Holidays

 Many people report an increase in symptoms of depression and anxiety during the holiday season.
 Symptoms can include worry, fear, sadness, tearful spells, low motivation, isolation, loss of interest, emotional outbursts, and suicidal thoughts.
 Below are some tips to help you take care of your mental health during this holiday season.